danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/lift-and-shift.rst

 images; because the updates that go on between each Windows versions change on a large scale.
 In cases like this, you may need to think twice about what to do with said programs.
 Can you find a newer version of your programs compatible with the new OS version?
-Or can you find a matching replacement?
+Or can you find a suitable replacement?
 Has the program been deprecated between OS versions? etc.